 Washington County's Housing Rehabilitation Program does business in accordance with the Federal Fair Housing Law, Federal Equal Credit Opportunity Act, and all applicable state laws.
-These laws, among other things, provide that is illegal to discriminate against any person on the basis of race, color, age, religion, sex, marital status, or national origin.
+These laws, among other things, provide that is illegal to discriminate against any person on the basis of race, color, religion, sex, familial status, disability or national origin.

-Any individual participating in the Housing Rehabilitation Program who believes that they may have been discriminated against may discuss the matter with the Office of Community Development Program Manager.
+Any individual participating in the Housing Rehabilitation Program who believes that they may have been discriminated against may discuss the matter may contact Washington County.
+A full description of how to contact the county can be found on page 14.